m1key/data-science-sandbox/drops/README.md

 ## Installation

+### Linux

+I installed Anaconda 5.3.1 for Linux 64-bit by downloading it and running it with bash.

+Then, I navigated to the directory in the command line, and typed

+> jupyter notebook

+### Windows

-I installed Anaconda 3 5.3.1 for Windows 64-bit.
+I installed Anaconda 5.3.1 for Windows 64-bit.

 Then, I launched Anaconda Navigator from the Start menu.